Frederick W. Smith

 FedEx has been recognized by Time magazine as one of the “Time100 Most Influential Companies” and has consistently been ranked on FORTUNE magazine’s industry lists, including “100 Best Companies to Work For” and “World’s Most Admired Companies.”

-Smith is a trustee for the Center for Strategic and International Studies and a member of both the Business Council and Business Roundtable.
+Smith was a trustee for the Center for Strategic and International Studies and a member of both the Business Council and Business Roundtable.
 He served as chairman of the U.S.-China Business Council and co-chair of the French American Business Council.
 Smith has served on the boards of several large public companies — Malone and Hyde (AutoZone), First Horizon, Holiday Inn, EW Scripps, and General Mills — and charitable organizations including St. Jude Children’s Research Hospital and the Mayo Foundation.
-He is also the former chairman of the board of governors for the International Air Transport Association and chaired the executive committee of the U.S. Air Transport Association.
+He was also the former chairman of the board of governors for the International Air Transport Association and chaired the executive committee of the U.S. Air Transport Association.

-Smith has received several honorary degrees and numerous civic, academic, and business awards, including: the Global Leadership Award from the U.S.-India Business Council; the George C. Marshall Foundation Award; the Atlantic Council’s Distinguished Business Leadership Award; the Wright Brothers Memorial Trophy; and the Circle of Honor Award from the Congressional Medal of Honor Foundation.
-In addition, Smith is a member of the Aviation Hall of Fame and the Business Hall of Fame.
+Smith received several honorary degrees and numerous civic, academic, and business awards, including: the Global Leadership Award from the U.S.-India Business Council; the George C. Marshall Foundation Award; the Atlantic Council’s Distinguished Business Leadership Award; the Wright Brothers Memorial Trophy; and the Circle of Honor Award from the Congressional Medal of Honor Foundation.
+In addition, Smith was a member of the Aviation Hall of Fame and the Business Hall of Fame.
 He served as co-chairman of both the U.S. World War II Memorial project and the campaign for the National Museum of the Marine Corps.
 He was cited in Forbes magazine’s list of the “100 Greatest Living Business Minds” and has been named a top CEO by both Barron’s and Chief Executive magazines.